gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/evolutionary-algorithms-sports.md

 Not every partition is valid, however.
 Perhaps the club only has 2 fours.
 That will rule out all partitions with more than 2 fours.

+### Filtering by equipment availability

+We can filter down our partitions to only those that are feasible given the equipment available at the boathouse.

 ```python
 def iter_partitions_by_availability(
     partitions: Iterable[Partition],